 Exploration ideas

-• How many cuff can you make in a single tie?
+• How many cuffs can you make in a single tie?

-• Try different placements for cuff, which one feel the most comfortable
+• Try different placements for cuffs, which ones feel the most comfortable?

 Solo tip

-Ok this one is actually hard to cheat and self-tie, what’s your trick to self tie inline cuff behind your back?
+• Ok this one is actually hard to cheat and self-tie, what’s your trick to self tie inline cuffs behind your back?

 Inspirations and Resources